What Are Medicare Supplement Plans?

 In order to enroll in a Medicare Supplement plan, you must first enroll in Medicare Parts A and B. If you only sign up for Medicare Part A when you turn 65, usually because you or your spouse are still working, then you will need to contact the Social Security Administration to enroll in Part B.

-Once you are enrolled in Medicare Parts A and B, you can enroll in a Medicare Supplement plan.
 It’s important to know that in the first six months of Medicare Part B enrollment, you can purchase a Medicare Supplement plan and not have to worry about preexisting conditions or being accepted.
 This is called the guaranteed issue right period.
 Any insurance provider must accept your application.

 When Do You Enroll in Medigap?

 This Medigap Open Enrollment Period is a one-time enrollment opportunity after you are 65 or older and first enroll in Medicare Part B. If you determine that a Medicare Supplement plan is not right for you now and decide to apply later, you could be turned down for coverage.
-You would go through a process called underwriting to determine if you are acceptable to the insurance company
+You would go through a process called underwriting to determine if you are acceptable to the insurance company.

 Generally, though, you will want to purchase a Medicare Supplement plan during the one-time Medigap Open Enrollment Period to take advantage of the guaranteed issue.
 You won’t have to worry later on about qualifying for coverage.